-Some flee, others defy order to leave eastern Ukraine region
+Some flee eastern Ukraine, others defy govt order to leave

 Nina Grandova’s third-floor apartment in Kramatorsk was damaged by Russian shelling in July, and her disabled husband, Yurii, has been living in the building’s dingy basement since the Russian invasion began on Feb.
 24.

-Yet she said they have no plans to leave, and has been collecting firewood in the yard of her building to cook over in winter.
+Yet she said they have no plans to leave, and has been collecting firewood in the yard of her building to cook with over in winter.
 She is willing to sign a document required by authorities declaring that those who stay take responsibility for their own lives, she said.

-“I have nowhere to go, I have to take care of my husband,” she said.
+“I have nowhere to go.
+I have to take care of my husband,” she said.
 “What will happen will happen.”

-After being transported to the train station in Pokrovsk, hundreds of evacuees climbed onto the sweltering train ahead of a several hours’ journey west to the city of Dnipro.
+After being transported to the train station in Pokrovsk, hundreds of evacuees climbed onto the sweltering train for the several-hour journey west to the city of Dnipro.

-Standing on the platform with her young daughter, Viktoria, a young mother from the eastern city of Bakhmut, said the danger posed by shelling and the prospect of a winter without heating had convinced her to flee.
+Standing on the platform with her young daughter, Viktoria, a young mother from the eastern city of Bakhmut said the danger posed by shelling and the prospect of a winter without heat had convinced her to flee.

 “We already have problems with electricity and no gas, so I think families with children will be the first to leave,” she said.

-Moments before the train lurched into motion and toward the west, an air raid siren pierced the air.
+Moments before the train lurched into motion toward the west, an air raid siren pierced the air.